john-djorason/braincards/README.md

-# braincards
+# Brain Cards
-Training you vocabulary
+ Upgrade your vocabulary using associative cards!